handsontable/handsontable/docs/content/guides/columns/column-filter.md

 ::: only-for react

-For that, use the [`Filters`](@/api/filters.md) plugin's API.
-For example, the following demo starts off with a filter that's already applied, so it only displays items whose price is less than $200.
+To do this, use the API provided by the Filters plugin.
+For instance, the demo below demonstrates how you can start with a pre-applied filter to display only items priced less than $200.

 ::: example #exampleFilterOnInitialization :react